2023 Ohio Issue 2: Politics

-Ohio passed medical cannabis (along with decriminalized cannabis) in 2016 under Ohio House Bill 523.
+The General Assembly passed medical cannabis (along with decriminalized cannabis) in 2016 under Ohio House Bill 523.

-In early 2022, pro-cannabis advocates gathered signatures to send recreational legalization measure to the state legislature.
+In early 2022, pro-cannabis advocates gathered signatures to send recreational legalization measure to the General Assembly.
 In April, the Senate president publicly announced that he would not bring the measure up for a vote.
 Under Ohio law, advocates then had a second opportunity to gather more signatures, and if they gathered enough, the measure would go on the ballot in November.
 "The recreational cannabis petition collected 136,000 verified signatures, enough to get considered by the General Assembly, but would require an additional 132,877 signatures to proceed to the ballot."

 The largest organized opposition came from the Center for Christian Virtue, which believes legalized cannabis will produce negative impacts on neighborhoods and society's drug addiction problems.
 The main proponent behind the ballot initiative was the Coalition to Regulate Marijuana Like Alcohol (CRMLA), which dismissed the Center for Christian Virtue's opposition as "Prohibition-style talking points from 20 years ago."

 In October 2023, Republican Senate President Matt Huffman warned that state legislators could repeal key provisions of Issue 2 if it passed.